jamiekt/jstark/README.md

 ### Why is it called jstark?

+jstark:
-jstark is phonetically similar to PySpark (which jstark requires), is a homage to [comic book character Jon Stark](https://www.worthpoint.com/worthopedia/football-picture-story-monthly-stark-423630034) whom the original contributor was a fan of many many years ago and also contains all the initials of the original contributor (j, k & t).
+* is phonetically similar to PySpark (which jstark requires)
+* is a homage to
+[comic book character Jon Stark](https://www.worthpoint.com/worthopedia/football-picture-story-monthly-stark-423630034) whom the original contributor was a fan of many many years ago
+* contains all the initials of the original contributor (j, k & t).